 \textbf{Histogram equalization methods.} Histogram equalization (HE) algorithms have been extensively investigated and utilized for image enhancement, resulting in the development of numerous algorithms based on this technique.
 Typically, HE-based methods partition the histogram and image into sub-components, followed by performing histogram equalization operations on each sub-component individually \cite{Guo2023}.
 Kim et al. \cite{Kim1997} suggested a Brightness-preserving Bi-Histogram Equalization (BBHE), which separates the histogram of the input image into two sub-histograms based on the image's mean intensity.
 The two sub-histograms are then separately equalized.
 While maintaining the input image's mean brightness, BBHE can improve visual contrast.
 The equal-area Dualistic Sub-Image Histogram Equalization (DSIHE) approach, which Wang et al. \cite{Wang1999} claim is inspired by BBHE, divides the picture into two equal-area sub-images based on the probability density function and then equalizes each sub-image separately.
-Singh et al. \cite{SINGH20152619} proposed two exposure-based recursive HE methods for low-light image enhancement.
-The first method, Recursive Exposure-based Sub-Image Histogram Equalization (R-ESIHE), recursively applies ESIHE \cite{SINGH201410} until the exposure residue between iterations is below a set threshold.
-The second method, Recursively Separated Exposure-based Sub-Image Histogram Equalization (RS-ESIHE), recursively separates and equalizes each sub-histogram based on exposure thresholds.
 Despite their effectiveness in low-light image enhancement, HE methods may have a weakness in not considering the global context, which can result in over-enhancement or loss of important details, especially in images with complex lighting conditions or wide dynamic ranges.